RoadieHQ/marketing-site/content/docs/details/accessing-aws-resources/index.md

 ## Prerequisites

 * The roadie account ID.
-* The roadie backend role arn.
+* The roadie backend role.
 * (optional) An aws permissions policy name to associate with the role.

 ## Introduction